Communicating Findings

 How Science Communication Can Boost Your Research - Alda Center

-Crafting your Elevator Pitch
+Crafting Your Elevator Pitch

 This first exercise is a starting point.
 First of all, it’s really hard to distill your whole project down to a minute!
 Think about how much you left out, and how much it hurt to leave that out.
 From here, we’ll continue to refine and rebuild this elevator pitch.

-The power of a story
+The Power of a Story

 Read the two following introductions to an essay about wildfire.
-Which would you rather continue to read?
+Which essay would you rather continue to read?

 Climate change is affecting all ecosystems.
 One of the impacts from climate change is that wildfire intensity is increasing across the globe, including in the Boreal Forest.
 Wildfire releases carbon into the atmosphere and threatens local communities.
 Some researchers are working on wildfire mitigation strategies in Alaska.

 The smoke is thick in Fairbanks.
 Air the characteristic dirty orange of a nearby wildfire.
 Michelle Mack, lead PI of the Bonanza Creek LTER and long-time fire ecologist, saunters out of her lab.
 “It’s gone,” she says.
+Overnight, the nearby McDonald Fire burned one of her experiments down.
+The experiment explored an innovative approach to preventing wildfires.
+Now it was charcoal. (from Shaped by fire: the Bonanza Creek LTER)

 What are the differences here?
 Version 2 has tension, which begs for a resolution–the reader has incentive to keep reading.
 The second has characters, which can inspire empathy.
 There is a tangible sense of time, a before, during, and after.
 The language in Version 2 is more dynamic, less technical.